-Standards A, B, and C: Eight (8) inches of compacted limerock or the equivalent, as approved as meeting standards established by the Town Council.
+Standards A, B, C and D: Eight (8) inches of compacted limerock.

 - 2. Collector, Local, and Marginal Access Streets: - a.
-Standard A: Eight (8) inches of compacted limerock or the equivalent, as approved as meeting standards established by the Town Council. - b.
-Standards B and C: Six (6) inches of compacted limerock or the equivalent, as approved as meeting standards established by the Town Council.
+Standard A: Eight (8) inches of compacted limerock. - b.
+Standards B and C: Six (6) inches of compacted limerock. - c.

-- c.
 Standard D: Six (6) inches of compacted limerock shall be constructed above the subgrade and stabilized to have a minimum Florida Bearing Value (FBV) of seventy-five (75) and compacted to ninety-eight (98) percent of Standard Proctor Density (American Society for Testing Materials (D1557). - 5.26.2.11 Wearing Surface shall be improved as follows: - 1.
 Arterials